bweatherson/demons/latest-export.md

 The game starts at the hollow node, which in this case is at the top of the tree.
 At each node, we move along a path from wherever we are to a subsequent node.
 So each node gets labeled with who is making the choice, and the edges get labeled with the choices they can make.
 This game starts with the Demon predicting either that Chooser takes 1 box - this is the edge labeled P1 - or that Chooser takes 2 boxes.
 Either way we get to a node where Chooser moves, either by taking 1 box or 2.
 It's a solid node, which means (in the notation of this book) that it's not where the game starts, and it's not where the game ends.
 Then whatever happens, we get to a terminal node, here denoted with a square.
 At each terminal node we list the payouts.

 But here we only listed the payouts to Chooser.
 To make something really into a game, there should be payouts for both players.
 What are Demon's payouts?
 Well, what makes something the payout function for a player is that it takes higher values the more they get what they want.
 Since Demon is trying to predict player, they want situations where they predict them well.
 So we can simply say that their payout is 1 for a correct prediction, and 0 for an incorrect prediction.
-That suggests the tree for Arntzenius's 'transparent box' version of Newcomb's Problem should look like this.
+That suggests the tree for Arntzenius's 'transparent box' version of Newcomb's Problem should look like figure \@ref(fig:transparent-Newcomb-two-payouts).

 ```{tikz, transparent-Newcomb-two-payouts, fig.cap = "Newcomb's Problem with both boxes transparent, and Demon's payouts listed", fit.ext = 'png', fig.width = 4, fig.height = 4, fig.align = 'center', cache=TRUE}
 \begin{tikzpicture}[scale=1.5,font=\footnotesize]